Traveling to France during Covid-19: What you need to know before you go

-(CNN) — If you're planning a trip to France, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to France, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 The basics

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 11.